 BA in Architectural Studies

 The major in Architectural Studies emphasizes skills and knowledge that are fundamental to thinking and writing about buildings and spaces, as well as to careers and graduate study in architecture, landscape architecture, historic preservation, and urban planning.
 The major takes advantage of Boston’s vibrant architectural scene and is especially appropriate for students considering graduate study leading to careers in the design professions.

-Majors in Architectural Studies are encouraged to take as electives for the major classes of architectural content or relevance in related areas such as archaeology, classics, philosophy, history, religion, and literature.
+Besides requirements in architectural history and design, students are encouraged to take as electives for the major classes of architectural content or relevance in related areas such as archaeology, anthropology, philosophy, history, sociology, engineering, and urban affairs.
 Opportunities exist for dual majors or major/minor combinations and are encouraged for those who wish to pursue an interdisciplinary liberal arts education.
 Each student works closely and regularly with his or her chosen advisor in developing a coherent and meaningful program of study suited to his or her needs and interests.
 In addition to the major’s 11 courses, students interested in graduate studies in architecture should take calculus (CAS MA 121 or 123) and physics (CAS PY 105), and are encouraged to take CFA TH 110 and/or COM CM 311 for public speaking and presentation skills.